edamla/mediterraneanagency/_books/2021-09-01-riddles-that-reveal-god.md

 my part by laying a solid foundation.
 Therefore, I want to introduce our most precious beings, our children, to the Owner of this universe.
-The book in your hands will open the door to this noble endeav- or with 11 delightful riddles, God willing
+The book in your hands will open the door to this noble endeavor with 11 delightful riddles, God willing
 <!--more-->